Zion. An island of sanity in an ocean of savagery.

 David Brooks comments on "the fringes" of Islam", whereas it is those fringes that protest can be heard from.
 Mainstream Islam is silent about the depraved atrocities that took place in Beslan, Southern Russia recently.

-this op-ed by David Brooks is good reading.
+But otherwise, this op-ed by David Brooks is good reading.

 We've been forced to endure the massacre of children.
 Whether it's teenagers outside an Israeli disco or students in Beslan, Russia, we've seen kids singled out as special targets.